chriswblake/osu-bh-hackathon-webapp/README.md

 ## ENV: Database + Emails
 The registered users, teams, sponsors and other event data are all stored in a MongoDB NoSQL database.
-Emails during registration are sent via google's email service.
+- Emails during registration are sent via google's email service.
+- Form protection is provided by Recaptcha.
+- Usage statistics are collected via Google Analytics, if a tag is provided.

-The connection string, collection names, and email credentials must be defined via environment variables.
+Configuration for all of the above must be defined via environment variables.
-During development this is provided via the file `develop.env`.
+- During development this is provided via the file `develop.env`.
-> There is also an option for `prod.env` for running the local app against the production database, but that should be avoided.
+- There is also an option for the file `prod.env` for running the local app against the production database, but it is not recommended and should be avoided.

 Example: develop.env
 ```